samuelcombey/static-website-on-aws/README.md

    - Updates the system, installs necessary packages, and configures the HTTP server.

 This architecture ensures a robust, secure, and scalable environment for hosting a static website on AWS.
-### GitHub Integration

-GitHub is utilized to store the web files, allowing for efficient version control and collaborative development.
 ---
 ## Deployment Script